Gold Mutual Funds

 Is gold a good investment?

-gold is a good investment or not, it is important to first understand what gold actually is, its cultural and economic importance and history and how this fits into your expectation of a "good investment".
-After this, you will need to factor in your risk profile, your objectives and your time horizon.
+In addition, it is important (and very fascinating) to understand what gold actually is -- not just its physical attributes but its cultural and economic importance, its history and how all of this fits into your expectation of a "good investment".

 Why gold is valuable

-As a physical asset, gold is merely a chemical element with the symbol Au, from the latin aurum meaning "shining dawn", and atomic number 79.
+As a physical asset, gold is merely a chemical element with the symbol Au from the latin aurum meaning "shining dawn" and with the atomic number 79.
 But as a heavy, bright yellow, lustrous metal that does not lose its color through oxidization like other metals, it has always been considered an attractive and desirable material in and of itself.

-Its extremely high level of resistance to corrosion made it the ideal metal for coinage and jewelry since ancient times and the fact that it is also the most malleable metal known that can easily be shaped and worked into the most intricate shapes without fracturing or deforming, has made it a sought-after symbol of wealth, power and beauty throughout history.
-For all of these reasons, it has always been in great demand and therefore proved to be a very effective store of value.
+Its extremely high level of resistance to corrosion made it the ideal metal for coinage and jewelry since ancient times and the fact that it is also a very malleable metal that can easily be shaped and worked into the most intricate shapes without fracturing or deforming, has made it a sought-after symbol of wealth, power and beauty throughout history.
+For all of these reasons, it has always been in great demand and therefore proved to be a very effective store of value through the centuries.

 What drives the price of gold